 4. Tears, Splits and Punctures

 With some of the extreme weather that we experience in Edmonton, flat roofs are prone to punctures or tears from storm damage.
 The potential for damage is why commercial roof inspections are essential after any significant weather event.
-Any foot traffic on the roof can also cause punctures, but you can avoid this issue through restoration systems that incorporate proper walk paths.
+Any foot traffic on the roof can also cause punctures, but restoration systems incorporating proper walk paths can avoid this issue.

 5. Structural Movement